This post was reviewed by our Director of Clinical Excellence and Oversight.

 Other Medicaid Benefits Helpful To Alzheimer’s and Dementia Patients

-There are many other benefits that Medicaid could provide for people with Alzheimer’s and Dementia.
-Some of these additional benefits may include:
+There are many other benefits that Medicaid could provide, including Medicaid benefits for seniors and the elderly.
+Some of the additional benefits available for people with Alzheimer’s and Dementia may include:

 - Catheters & urological supplies